ALTER & DROP Table DDL

 What are we learning from this tutorial?

-In this tutorial we will learn how to use ALTER & DROP DDL with Execute Immediate statement of Native dynamic SQL.
+In this tutorial we will learn how to use ALTER & DROP table DDL with Execute Immediate statement of Native dynamic SQL.
 It means that by the end of this tutorial you will be capable of dynamically modifying and deleting a database object such as a table right through your PL/SQL program.

 Why should we learn that?